Reading the Cosmic Writing on the Wall

 In 2007 NASA and DOE negotiated a formal interagency agreement that guaranteed Planck access to NERSC for the duration of its mission.
 “Without the exemplary interagency cooperation between NASA and DOE, Planck would not be doing the science it’s doing today,” says Charles Lawrence of NASA’s Jet Propulsion Laboratory (JPL).
 A Planck project scientist, Lawrence leads the U.S. team for NASA.

 NASA's Planck Project Office is based at JPL.
 JPL contributed mission-enabling technology for Planck's science instruments.
 European, Canadian and U.S. Planck scientists work together to analyze the Planck data.
-More information is online at http://www.nasa.gov/planck and http://www.esa.int/planck.
+More information is online through NASA and the European Space Agency.

 "Supercomputer Helps Planck Mission Expose Ancient Light" — NASA Jet Propulsion Laboratory